rmpgjoe/studiodev/README.md

 If you are making code changes and not seeing them effect your launch, the project you are effecting is probably not getting its class files directly deployed into your artifact.
 Add the compile output for your project to the artifact as described in [Sync](#sync).

 ## TODO
+- Figure out how to eliminate the need to update the re-studio.war-exploded artifact
+- look at relocating most of the .iml files back into their modules so they keeps step with their projects